Skip to content

 Supporting colleagues.
 Challenging inequality.

-We design benefits that take into account the lived experiences of our employees and address inequality, so all genders can thrive at work.
+We design policies and benefits that take into account the lived experiences of our employees and address inequality, so all genders can thrive at work.

 A culture of diversity

 We’re proud to operate in many of the world’s most dynamic markets.
-Our goal is to have a workforce whose nationality and ethnicity is broadly representative of our client base and footprint.
+Our goal is to have a workforce composition that is representative of our client base and footprint.

 It’s not enough to just hire colleagues from diverse backgrounds, however.
 We set targets for leadership representation to help make sure people from traditionally underrepresented communities have an opportunity to excel.
 We run targeted initiatives to foster inclusion in different markets.
 And we’ve embedded diversity at the highest level, with global sponsors to advocate for leadership action.